urppeia/docker_bio_609_610/README.md

 ## Install Docker
 Please see the detailed instruction from https://docs.docker.com/engine/install/

+## Install `git`
+Please see the detailed instruction from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ## Installation for LINUX and UNIX

 ### Clone the repository